2i2c-org/team-compass/partnerships/community_success/hub-activity.md

 1. Enter `GRAFANA_TOKEN` as the secret name field and paste in your Grafana token in the *Secret* field.
 1. Click *Add secret* to confirm.

 Following this, adjust your GitHub action workflow file to make the secret available to your job with the `env` key value.
-See the [GitHub Docs – Using secrets in GitHub actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#using-secrets-in-a-workflow) or the example snippet below:
+See the [GitHub Docs – Using secrets in GitHub actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#using-secrets-in-a-workflow) or the example code snippet from the `team-compass/.github/workflows/test-docs.yaml` file below:

 ```yaml
 jobs: